Joshmerm/FitnessTracker/README.txt

 https://reactnavigation.org/docs/stack-navigator/
 https://callstack.github.io/react-native-paper/

+To Install And Run, Do This In Order:
+Create New Expo React-Native Project
-To Install, Run This In Order: npm install @react-navigation/native expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view npm install @react-navigation/stack
+Place Navigation & Componenets Folder in the route folder.
+Then replace App.js With This New App.js Then Install The Following npm install @react-navigation/native expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view npm install @react-navigation/stack
+Then Run

 Requirements Fulfilled:
 Javscript